Improving Your Urinary Continence

 Time to Read: About 3 minutes

-This information will help you improve your urinary continence.
+This information will help you improve your urinary continence (YOOR-ih-NAYR-ee KON-tih-nents).

-Urinary continence is the ability to keep from accidentally leaking urine (pee) from your bladder.
-Accidentally leaking urine is called incontinence.
-Incontinence can be caused by surgery or radiation therapy to your pelvis or having an overactive bladder.
+Urinary continence is being able to stop urine (pee) from accidentally leaking from your bladder.
+Accidental leaking of urine is called incontinence (in-KON-tih-nents).
+Incontinence can be caused by surgery or radiation therapy to your pelvis, or by having an overactive bladder.

-There are several things you can do to help retrain your bladder and improve your urinary continence.
-Your doctor or nurse will talk with you about which ones are best for you.
+There are several things you can do to retrain your bladder and improve your urinary continence.
 This depends on your diagnosis and type of treatment that you had.
-If you have any questions, talk with your doctor or nurse.
+Talk with your doctor or nurse about which ones are best for you, or if you have any questions.

 • Limit the amount of liquid you drink, if your doctor or nurse tells you to.
 There’s no set amount of water that you need.
 You should drink when you’re thirsty.